Technology at The Service of Art – An Interview with Second Canvas Co-Founder

 The Artian: Iñaki could you please briefly introduce MadPixel?

-Iñaki Arredondo: We founded Madpixel back in 1999 here in Madrid in order to provide Internet solutions that combine creativity, design and technology.
-Currently we are doing two main things: Madgazine which is a cloud platform to create interactive magazines on the web, tablets and smartphones and the second one is Second Canvas in which we are creating super high resolution images of artworks which in turn we put on a platform to provide a different experience to users through art in education institutions as well as cultural institutions like museums.
+Iñaki Arredondo: We founded Madpixel back in 1999 here in Madrid in order to provide Internet solutions that combine creativity, design, and technology.
+Currently, we are doing two main things: Magazine which is a cloud platform to create interactive magazines on the web, tablets, and smartphones, and the second one is Second Canvas in which we are creating high-resolution images of artworks which in turn we put on a platform to provide a different experience to users through art in educational institutions as well as cultural institutions like museums.

 TA: What led you to start Second Canvas?
-I guess my question, is what attracted you about the art world?
+I guess my question, is what attracted you to the art world?

 We decided to create a platform for users to discover a new way to experience art, to interact with art, and also a tool for museums to create an experience that they could manage by themselves.
 We think it’s a good idea!